-Deciphering market names
+Deciphering market names (bull vs bear market)

 The market is a powerful conglomerate shaped by countless investors and participants, which can be challenging to decipher due to its many influences.